trippster08/genome_skimming_LAB/README.md

 ```
 sh spades.sh <path_to_trimmed_sequences>
 ```
-If you do not enter the path to the trimmed sequences in the command, or enter a path to a directory that does not contain `fastq.gz` files, you will get the following error "Correct path to read files not entered (*.fastq.gz)".
-You may get additional errors, but they should stem from an incorrect or missing path, so adding that path should fix these errors.

 Your results should be in `/scratch/genomics/<USERNAME>/<PROJECT>/data/results/spades`.
 The results for each sample will be in a separate folder, named with the sample name.